Documenting the American South Logo

 ALBERT GORE:

 I'm trying to identify it.
 I believe it was '59, either '58 or '59.
 I believe it was '59.
-And then Madame Nu, the sister-in-law of Ngo Dinh Diem who later became world-renowned, invited us to dinner.
+And then Madame Nhu, the sister-in-law of Ngo Dinh Diem who later became world-renowned, invited us to dinner.
 And I began to have doubts about the regime there, about our involvement there.
 I remember I became very critical of a tactical program of establishing strategic villages in the Vietnam highlands, largely in an unpopulated area except for the roaming Montagnards.
 And the United States was financing largely all the things in South Vietnam, almost entirely if not entirely financing the establishment of strategic villages.
 I remember now seeing a bamboo fence around the village.
 This was supposed to be protection against the North Vietnamese, against the Vietcong.
 I saw several of these strategic villages.
 I can recall now being shown around one of the villages.
 And the village was really a newly-established, inhabited area out in the mountains.
 And the Diem regime would conscript people and families from the cities, from Saigon for instance, and force these people to go out in these strategic villages and live.
 And they were supposed to be, as I understood it, buffers to infiltration of the North Vietnamese and the Vietcong, whichever.
 And

 Page 41

-And then I had another eye-witness observation.
-Of course our route was well mapped out for us (and I wouldn't have gone if it hadn't been), but it was mapped by those who were strongly in support of the Vietnam war, the Vietnam policy, the policy that was being followed.
+And then I had another eyewitness observation.
+Of course our route was well mapped out for us, and I wouldn't have gone if it hadn't been, but it was mapped by those who were strongly in support of the Vietnam War, the Vietnam policy, the policy that was being followed.
 And here was a field; I remember it was on the right, and I was sitting on the right in the back seat.
-And these peasants, oh maybe forty or fifty of them were hoeing.
+And these peasants, oh maybe forty or fifty of them, were hoeing.

 [END OF TAPE 2, SIDE A]